2022–23 Port Vale F.C. season: EFL League One

-The new year began with a 3–1 comeback victory at Forest Green Rovers, as late goals from Mipo Odubeko, Ellis Harrison and Dennis Politic secured three points after Vale spent 84 minutes of the match a goal down.
+The new year began with a 3–1 comeback victory at Forest Green Rovers, as late goals from Mipo Odubeko, Ellis Harrison, and Dennis Politic secured three points after Vale spent 84 minutes of the match a goal down.
 The first piece of January transfer window business was a departure, as Connor Hall was sold to Colchester United as he required a club closer to his Cambridgeshire home.
 Also leaving was central midfielder Brad Walker, who was sold on to Tranmere Rovers for an undisclosed fee.
-Sky Sports moved the home with game with Peterborough United to a freezing cold Monday night on 16 January, where a second-half brace from Ephron Mason-Clark secured an away victory for newly-appointed opposition manager Darren Ferguson.
+Sky Sports moved the home with game with Peterborough United to a freezing cold Monday night on 16 January, where a second-half brace from Ephron Mason-Clark secured an away victory for newly appointed opposition manager Darren Ferguson.
 The following day, Harry Charsley's departure to League Two side Newport County was confirmed; similarly to Walker, he had struggled for gametime in central midfield.
-The first arrival of the window was 19-year old left-back Aaron Donnelly, who joined on loan from Nottingham Forest on 23 January.
+The first arrival of the window was 19-year-old left-back Aaron Donnelly, who joined on loan from Nottingham Forest on 23 January.
 He was an unused substitute as the Vale were beaten 2–1 at home by Derby County the following day, where a goal from Ojo early in the second-half goal seemed to have won all three points for the Valiants, only for Derby to turn the game around with two goals in the space of two minutes starting with David McGoldrick's strike with just three minutes left of the ninety to play.
 Donnelly instead made his debut in a goalless draw at Cheltenham Town.
-On transfer deadline day, Tommy McDermott and James Plant were loaned out to Salisbury, whilst prolific 32-year old striker Matty Taylor joined on loan from Oxford United.
+On transfer deadline day, Tommy McDermott and James Plant were loaned out to Salisbury, whilst prolific 32-year-old striker Matty Taylor joined on loan from Oxford United.
+Clarke later admitted the club "regressed" in the transfer window.